This post may contain affiliate links. Read our disclosure policy here.

 Paleo bread contains no grains or gluten and is traditionally made with nut flour or whole nuts, coconut flour, and eggs.

 While preparing meals around the gluten intolerances in my family, I used to pay $6 to $8 for a small loaf of grain-free bread so we could enjoy our favorite foods.
-After developing this recipe for my cookbook The Best Grain-Free Family Meals On the Planet and it being a reader favorite on MOMables, I knew I had to share with you the step by steps and a video!
+After developing this recipe for my cookbook The Best Grain-Free Family Meals On the Planet and it being a reader favorite, I knew I had to share it with you!

 Is Paleo Bread Gluten-Free?